Benjamin Shaw (musician): Biography

 During a radio interview on 12 August 2012, Audio Antihero founder Jamie Halliday revealed that Benjamin Shaw was working on new material for a future release with the label.
 The first piece of new material to surface was the "T'ra F'now" instrumental on the Audio Antihero produced "Hüsker Doo-wop" Charity EP to raise money to repair damages to independent music organisations in New York following Hurricane Sandy.
 Shaw followed up his contribution to this charity EP with "This Christmas (I Just Want to be Left Alone)," a collaborative Christmas single with Fighting Kites to raise money for Shelter, Shaw also directed the music video.
 The single benefited from critical praise from online press and radio and saw support from Tom Robinson, Bush Radio, Jon Solomon's WPRB show and Rolling Stone.

 On 14 January, it was announced that Benjamin Shaw would releasing a new instrumental record entitled Summer in the Box Room on the Glass Reservoir label in February 2013.
 Two tracks from the record were premiered by Robert Rotifer on 4FM and GoldFlakePaint praised it as a "special kind of dour musical genius."
 Tom Ravenscroft also aired tracks from the release on his BBC Radio 6 Music show.

-Benjamin Shaw sometimes performs live with Neil Debnam (Fighting Kites/Broken Shoulder) and Kay Ishikawa (Comet Gain) as Benjamin Shaw Band.
+During this time, Shaw would sometimes perform live with Neil Debnam (Fighting Kites/Broken Shoulder) and Kay Ishikawa (Comet Gain) as Benjamin Shaw Band.

+Alternating between labels and self-releasing his new music, Shaw issued Goodbye, Cagoule World in 2014, the instrumental Guppy in 2015, One Day We'll Laugh at All This under the name Guppy, and Megadead in 2018, which initially premiered on The Alternative.
+Shaw then adopted the Megadead name for a number of releases.

+In 2025, Shaw announced a trilogy of ambient titles to be released under his own name via Handrawn Hand, produced remixes for Leilani Patao, and Jeff Parker.
+His 2009 song "When I Fell Over in the City" was also featured, alongside his Audio Antihero label-mates, Tiberius and CIAO MALZ, on the Rue Defense Tape Club December cassette compilation.